2003 invasion of Iraq

 The main body of coalition forces continued their drive into the heart of Iraq and were met with little resistance.
 Most of the Iraqi military was quickly defeated and the coalition occupied Baghdad on 9 April.
 Other operations occurred against pockets of the Iraqi Army, including the capture and occupation of Kirkuk on 10 April, and the attack on and capture of Tikrit on 15 April.
 Iraqi president Saddam Hussein and the central leadership went into hiding as the coalition forces completed the occupation of the country.
 On 1 May, President George W. Bush declared an end to major combat operations: this ended the invasion period and began the period of military occupation.
+Saddam Hussein was captured by U.S. forces on 13 December.